Operation Market Garden: Oosterbeek

 Approximately 3,584 survivors of the 1st Airborne Division established themselves in the buildings and woods around Oosterbeek with the intention of holding a bridgehead on the north side of the Rhine until XXX Corps could arrive.
 Throughout the day their position was heavily attacked on all sides.
 In the southeast, Lonsdale Force (the remnants of the 1st, 3rd, and 11th Parachute Battalions and 2nd South Staffordshires) repulsed a big attack aided by the fire of the divisional light artillery.
 In the north the 7th King's Own Scottish Borderers were almost overrun during the afternoon but a counterattack with bayonets restored the situation and the heavily depleted battalion moved further south to occupy a narrower front.
 The most serious attack of the day was made at dawn against "B" Company, 1st Battalion, Border Regiment which controlled a vital area of high ground in the southwestern tip of the perimeter overlooking the Heveadorp ferry crossing at Driel, which was the division's only straightforward means of receiving reinforcements from the south.
 The company was attacked by enemy infantry and armour, including captured French tanks equipped with flamethrowers, and the heights were lost.
 Counterattacks failed and the remnants of the company were redeployed.
 The division was left in a precarious position, controlling just 700 m of the riverbank.
 The division held ground to similar attacks elsewhere on their front.

 A supply attempt by RAF Stirlings of 38 Group was disrupted by the only Luftwaffe fighter interception during the operation.
-Fw 190s intercepted the Stirlings at low altitude and shot down 15.
+Fw 190s intercepted the Stirlings at low altitude and shot down 15 of them.
 Anti-aircraft fire accounted for 8 further losses.
 The Fw 190s were able to penetrate the screen of Allied fighters sent to cover the drop when the U.S. 56th Fighter Group was late in arriving in its patrol sector between Lochem and Deventer.
 The 56th redeemed itself to an extent by shooting down 15 of the 22 Fw 190s as they departed.